Sowing lawn seed in Spring

 Timing when you sow seed is important because the soil needs to be a minimum temperature for most seed types to germinate, especially when it comes to warm season varieties such as couch and kikuyu making Spring the best time to ensure that whatever you sow has the best chance of germinating.
 Spring weather has the best of both worlds – Good amounts of rain and, of course the sun comes out and warms up the soil without the extreme temperatures of Summer.
-With the recent La Nina weather pattern announced for Australia, we can expect a wetter than usual Spring and Summer which is good news when it comes to germinating lawn seed.
+The start to this warm season has been cooler and wetter than average which is good news when it comes to germinating lawn seed.
 It means less chance of of it drying out during germination.

 What varieties are available?

 There are not as many varieties of seed as there are varieties of turf however there is still plenty to choose from, the most popular types being Bermuda Couch, Kikuyu, tall fescue, rye, blue and bent grass.
 You can buy these as pure varieties or as blended combinations.
 Kikuyu seed is often blended with fescue and couch seed is often blended with rye grass.
 These combinations complement each other and ensure a fast germination and even coverage.

 Seed is typically be less than 10% of the cost of instant turf.
 Expect to pay around $20 for a kilogram of good quality, blended seed which will cover around 25 square metres.
 Turf to do the same area will cost $225-$300, depending on the variety.